๐Ÿง›๐ŸฝSociology of Religion

 Why This Matters

-Understanding sociological theories of religion isn't just about memorizing names and definitions—it's about grasping how scholars have fundamentally disagreed about what religion does in society.
+Understanding sociological theories of religion isn't about memorizing names and definitions.
+It's about grasping how scholars have fundamentally disagreed about what religion does in society.
 Does it hold communities together or tear them apart?
 Does it empower individuals or keep them docile?
-These aren't abstract questions; they're the analytical lenses you'll use to interpret everything from religious revivals to secularization trends on your exams.
+These are the analytical lenses you'll use to interpret everything from religious revivals to secularization trends.

 You're being tested on your ability to apply these theories, not just recite them.
-When an FRQ presents a scenario—say, a community rallying around a church after a disaster, or religious leaders supporting an oppressive regime—you need to identify which theoretical framework best explains the phenomenon.
-Master the core mechanism each theory proposes, understand where theories overlap and conflict, and you'll be ready to tackle any question they throw at you.
+When a question presents a scenario (a community rallying around a church after a disaster, or religious leaders supporting an oppressive regime) you need to identify which theoretical framework best explains the phenomenon.
+Master the core mechanism each theory proposes, understand where theories overlap and conflict, and you'll be ready to tackle any question on this material.

 Theories of Social Cohesion and Stability